Hazeofdream/blackwake-intel-fix/README.md

 This is a batch file dedicated to automating the process to fix a issue with how Intel CPUs past 10th generation handle older libraries.

 # Usage
-Download The .bat file from clicking the "Code" Green button and using "Download as ZIP"
+Download The .bat file from clicking the "Code" Green button and using "Download ZIP"

 Run the batch file.